tedorellana/learning/SAA-C03.md

 What data should I store in a ledger database?
 Amazon QLDB's features make it a natural fit for system-of-record applications – those for which data integrity, completeness, and verifiability are critical.
 For example, in the supply chain and logistics space, an application built on Amazon QLDB would have the entire history of changes, such as movement between carriers and across borders, available for query and analysis.
 In finance, system-of-record applications track critical data, such as credit and debit transactions.
 Instead of building complex record keeping functionality within their application, banks can use QLDB to easily store a permanent and complete record of all financial transactions.

-## Elastic Block Store ##
-EBS is designed as a fast and reliable block storage volume for single machines

 ## S3 Object Lock ##
 Blocks permanent object deletion during a customer-defined retention period so that you can enforce retention policies as an added layer of data protection or for regulatory compliance.

-## Amazon FSx for Windows File Server ##
-Provides fully managed Microsoft Windows file servers, backed by a fully native Windows file system.
-FSx for Windows File Server has the features, performance, and compatibility to easily lift and shift enterprise applications to the AWS Cloud.
-SMB.

-## Amazon FSx File Gateway (FSx File Gateway) ##
-Is a new File Gateway type that provides low latency and efficient access to in-cloud FSx for Windows File Server file shares from your on-premises facility

 ## Joining the FSx for Windows File Server file system to the on-premises Active Directory  ##
 will allow the company to use the existing Active Directory groups to restrict access to the file shares, folders, and files after the move to AWS.
 This option allows the company to continue using their existing access controls and management structure, making the transition to AWS more seamless.